Vermont Lake Champlain 300k & 200k – September 14th, 2024

 Registration: BikeReg page

-2019 Event Information: For 2019 Ride Leader Sarah Bergstrom is bringing back a classic loop of Lake Champlain.
-Originally one of the first Vermont brevets, this route has not been offered in many years.
+2024 Event Information: For 2024 Ride Leader James Mangrum is bringing back a classic loop of Lake Champlain.
+Originally one of the first Vermont brevets, this route has not been offered since 2019.
 It will be similar but not the same as the original.
-Route is somewhat less hilly then most NER Vermont rides (4600′ on the 200k and 8100′ on the 300k).
-Two distance options to choose from.
+Route is somewhat less hilly then most NER Vermont rides (4600′ on the 200k and 8100′ on the 300k), but isn’t flat.
+There are two distance options to choose from; you must finish the distance you start to get credit.

-The ferry on the 200k is $5.50 and is CASH ONLY.
+The ferry on the 200k is $6.50 and now takes credit cards or cash.
 (The 300k has no ferry; you’ll be going all the way around the lake.)

 There will be about 7 miles of hard-packed, well-maintained dirt roads suitable for skinny tires on both routes, all of which riders will encounter during daylight.